-Challenging Problems 4-6
+CHALLENGING PROBLEMS 4-6

-(25-4) Merger Valuation with Change in Capital Structure Assuming the same information as for Problem 25-2, suppose Hastings will increase Vandell's level of debt at the end of Year 3 to \$30.6 million so that the target capital structure is now 45% debt.
-Assume that with this higher level of debt the interest rate would be 8.5% and that interest payments in Year 4 are based on the new debt level from the end of Year 3 and new interest rate.
+(21-5) Merger Analysis Vandell's level of debt at the end of Year 3 to \$30.6 million so that the target capital structure is now 45% debt.
+Assume that with this higher level of debt the interest rate would be 8.5%, and assume that interest payments in Year 4 are based on the new debt level from the end of Year 3 and a new interest rate.
 Again, free cash flows and tax shields are projected to grow at 5% after Year 4.
-What are the values of the unlevered firm and the tax shield, and what is the maximum price Hastings would bid for Vandell now?
+What are the values of the unlevered firm and the tax shield, and what is the maximum price that Hastings would bid for Vandell now?

-(25-5) Merger Analysis Marston Marble Corporation is considering a merger with the Conroy Concrete Company.
+Marston Marble Corporation is considering a merger with the Conroy Concrete Company.
 Conroy is a publicly traded company, and its beta is 1.30.
 Conroy has been barely profitable, so it has paid an average of only 20% in taxes during the last several years.
-In addition, it uses little debt, having a target ratio of just 25%, with the cost of debt 9%.
+In addition, it uses little debt; its target ratio is just 25%, with the cost of debt 9%.

 If the acquisition were made, Marston would operate Conroy as a separate, wholly owned subsidiary.
 Marston would pay taxes on a consolidated basis, and the tax rate would therefore increase to 35%.
-Marston also would increase the debt capitalization in the Conroy subsidiary to $w_d = 40\%$ for a total of \$22.27 million in debt by the end of Year 4 and pay 9.5% on the debt.
+Marston also would increase the debt capitalization in the Conroy subsidiary to $w_d = 40\%$, for a total of \$22.27 million in debt by the end of Year 4, and pay 9.5% on the debt.
 Marston's acquisition department estimates that Conroy, if acquired, would generate the following free cash flows and interest expenses (in millions of dollars) in Years 1-5: